 Debunking The Myth: All Spiders Are Bad

 While many people have been conditioned to hate all types of spider, just remember, not all spiders are bad.
-In fact, most spiders are good!
+In fact, most spiders in the West Palm Beach area are good!

 Spiders play an important role in our local South Florida ecosystem.
 They are nature’s most natural way of reducing flying insects like mosquitoes and gnats that can be a major nuisance in the area.